Henrik-Nordlund/IT-Infrastructure-Projects/Lab 3 – Microsoft Intune: Endpoint Management/README.md

 ## Test 9 – Remediation

-Of course, we can remediate this by enabling realtime protection from the endpoint.
-That would simply be a replication of test 7 & 8 in reverse order.
+At this point I can remediate this by this by enabling real-time protection from the endpoint, and I ultimately that is what I decided to do.

-But initially I thought we should remediate this from within Intune instead.
-To do this, we have to use the Run remediation function pictured in the first image shown in test 8 above.
-This is a motor able to contain powershell scripts that enables an administrator to automate certain tasks, such as for this instance automatically remediate things that some careless person in the team might be known to do occasionally.
+To remediate from the intune portal, the run remediation function could be run however this requires purchasing specific windows license for the OS on the virtual machines which was out of scope for this demonstration lab.

-It is done in 2 steps:
+It would be done in 2 steps.

-- Detection script
+Step 1 - Detection script

 Ex:
 ```powershell